strapi/strapi-docs/files/configuration.md

 - The name ends up being part of a URL, an argument on the command line, and a folder name.
   Therefore, the name can't contain any non-URL-safe characters.
 - Don't use the same name as a core Node.js module.
 - Don't put "js" or "node" in the name.
-It's assumed that it's js, since you're writing a `package.json` file.
+It's assumed that it's JavaScript, since you're writing a `package.json` file.
 - The name will probably be passed as an argument to `require()`, so it should be something short, but also reasonably descriptive.
 You may want to check the npm registry to see if there's something